 - Travel, lodging and meals if treatment is far from home

 Some health insurers will decline your application for coverage if you currently have cancer or have had it in the past.
-As with any policy you buy, be sure to read the fine print.
+As with any policy, be sure to read the fine print on any form of cancer insurance before you buy.

 Accident insurance, also called accident expense insurance, pays you or your beneficiaries cash directly if you are injured or killed due to an accident not excluded in your policy.

-When you buy an accident or accidental death and dismemberment policy, it’s as important to know what isn’t covered as it is what is covered.
+When you buy an accident insurance or accidental death and dismemberment (AD&D) policy, it’s crucial to know what is and isn’t covered.
 Things not covered by accident insurance include pre-existing conditions, drug coverage, and injuries suffered while committing a crime.

 Coverage is not guaranteed to be issued when you apply, and each insurer will have specific dollar limits on their coverage.